Frayo44/Privacy-Policy/make_over_privacy_policy.md

 ## 4. How We Use Your Information

 1. **AI Image Processing**
-   - We use AWS Bedrock to process user-uploaded images solely to provide personalized content and recommendations.
-No permanent storage of your images occurs on our servers; they are processed and then deleted.
+   - We use AWS Bedrock Anthropics Model to process user-uploaded images solely to provide personalized content and recommendations.
+No permanent storage of your images occurs on our servers; they are processed and then deleted after analysis is complete.
+The AI model is used to extract relevant features, such as facial characteristics, to enhance user experience through personalized styling suggestions and recommendations.
+   - By using our Services, you acknowledge that we are subject to AWS Bedrock Anthropics Terms of Service, which govern the processing and handling of images.
+AWS Bedrock Anthropics follows strict security and privacy measures to ensure the protection of user data, and their policies can be reviewed in detail at [AWS Bedrock Anthropics Terms of Service](https://aws.amazon.com/terms/).

 2. **Service Improvement**
    - We analyze usage data to fix bugs, optimize performance, and enhance your experience within the App.